 Shifting Gears Automotive Technician Training Program

 The availability of qualified, trained automotive technicians continues to be critically important for General Motors and its dealerships.
-The Shifting Gears: Automotive Technician Training Program can help Soldiers transition from U.S. Army military service into successful careers as General Motors service technicians.
+The Shifting Gears: Automotive Technician Training Program can help Soldiers transition from the U.S. Armed Forces into successful careers as General Motors service technicians.

 - General Motors specific service technician training is provided on-base at Fort Hood in Killeen, TX.